CommandersAct/Platform-Documentation/features/consent-management/user-guides/consent-analysis.md

 3.  **Opt-ins:** Final volume of visitors who provided a positive consent.

 ### 3. Strategic Insights
-The dashboard automatically interprets data to highlight growth levers:
+The dashboard automatically interprets data to highlight growth levers.
-* **Ghost Traffic:** Identifies structural "No Choice" traffic (bots, crawlers, or instant bounces) that are non-optimizable at the banner level.
-* **Real Confidence:** Focuses on the Explicit Rate to show true human visitor trust.
-* **UX Opportunity:** Calculated based on explicit refusals.
-High numbers suggest trying **A/B testing** to reduce user friction.

 ### 4. Segmentation & Compliance
 * **Geographic Impact:** Segments performance between **Europe (GDPR)** and the **Rest of the World**.